 Many of the doctors published books about hydropathy and some believed hydropathy significantly more effective in treating Cholera than conventional methods.

 This page, based upon the secondary sources listed below, outlines the principal water cure doctors who practised in Great Malvern between 1842 and 1905, their impact upon the town, where they lived, their families, and what became of them.
-In particular we include the story of Thomas Rayner MD who took over the largest water cure establishment following the death of its founder Dr James Wilson.
+In particular we include the story of Thomas Rayner MD who took over Malvern's largest water cure establishment following the death of its founder Dr James Wilson in 1867.

 Photo above: the modern Malvinha drinking spout on Belle Vue Terrace designed by Rose Garrard

 James Wilson MD, was one of the most prominent water doctors in England.
 He was born in the parish of Holywell, Flintshire, in 1807 of an Irish father and Welsh mother.
 His family were well off and may possibly have been involved with the coal mining or smelting industries.
 His parents died when he was 15, and he trained as a doctor in Liverpool, Dublin and London.
 He then gained experience in France and Austria (ref 1).

 About 1840 in Nice, France, he married Clara Kortright.
 She was the daughter of Cornelius Hendrickson Kortright (1764–1818) and Juliana Margaretta Waltersdorff (1769–1819).
 After several years living in the West Indies the Kortrights moved to England and bought Hylands House, near Chelmsford in Essex, their home from 1797 to 1814.
 Clara's nephew Sir Cornelius Kortright became a Governor of British Guiana.